Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ```

 Where the “172.17.2.18” is the IP address of WS node.
 And jhuws.edu is the server name we set up before.
-After this changes are made, use
+After these changes are made, use

 ```
 curl jhuws.edu
 ```

-to see if it works well.
-If it returns a HTML response of our web server.
-The connection is successful.
-Next, include the SSL configuration
+to see if normal connection works.
+If it returns a HTML response of our web server, the normal connection is successful.
+Next, try SSL connection

 ```
 curl https://jhuws.edu --cacert cacert.crt